FAQs – Frequently Asked Questions

 These classes typically offered on weekends at the same time and day for 4 consecutive weeks.

-Intermediate and advanced riding classes are offered year around.
+Intermediate riding classes are offered year around.

 Classes are taught on the weekends and during the week.